Will Judge reveal the FBI’s cover-up of Konnech servers?

 Until then, she led the FBI’s Office of General Counsel.

-Allison was in charge of its evidence.
+Allison was in charge of the evidence.

 The prosecutors are protecting her.